A Common Pipeline for Harmonizing Electronic Health Record Data for Translational Research: Overview of PEHRT

-\href{https://celehs.github.io/PEHRT/m2.html#step-2.3-joint-multi-institution-ehr-embedding-training}{\textbf{Step 2.3: Joint multi-institution EHR embedding training.}} When data from multiple institutions are available, PEHRT uses the BONMI algorithm \citep{zhou2021multi} to derive a shared representation of EHR concepts by aligning and completing institution-specific SPPMI matrices efficiently with near-optimal error bounds.
-BONMI constructs an aggregated matrix covering all unique codes and CUIs, assigning weighted averages to overlapping pairs and marking others as missing.
+\href{https://celehs.github.io/PEHRT/m2.html#step-2.3-joint-multi-institution-ehr-embedding-training}{\textbf{Step 2.3: Joint Embedding Training.}} To leverage data across institutions, PEHRT uses the BONMI algorithm \citep{zhou2021multi} to derive a shared representation of EHR codes and CUIs by aligning and completing institution-specific SPPMI matrices.
+Briefly, BONMI constructs an aggregated matrix covering all unique codes and CUIs, assigning weighted averages to overlapping pairs and marking others as missing.
 The weights are based on data quality using user-defined or data-driven metrics and the missing values are imputed by aligning institution-specific embeddings via orthogonal transformations.
-The completed matrix is then factorized with a SVD to generate the joint embedding, with rank selection as in Step 2.1.
-The joint embedding can be integrated with PLM-based embeddings through weighted concatenation, following the procedure in Step 2.2.
+The completed matrix is then factorized with an SVD to generate the joint embedding, with rank selection as in Step 2.1.
+The joint embedding can be integrated with PLM-based embeddings through weighted concatenation as described in Step 2.2.